developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 ```javascript title="frontend/src/flow.js"
 -8<- "docs/codes/2024/0012/junk/get-flow-json.js"
 ```

+:material-check-all: Note the `accept` header we pass to the fetch API on line
+8. This will make sure that the Kratos server responds with the JSON and not redirected to the same URL as we are in right now.
+The alternative will result in double redirection to the current web address, which will nullify the `origin` header and you'll face a CORS error.

 At this point, we have the JSON response from the Kratos server.
 We have to use that information to dynamically create an HTML form to render for the user.